 Although it’s perfectly possible to cross downtown by foot, reaching areas further away needs transportation.
 In Curitiba it takes the shape of an efficient Bus Rapid Transit system.
-It sounds like a medicine to help you digest; it’s actually a network of looong buses with their own, exclusive bus lanes and metro-like stations.
+It sounds like a medicine to help your digestion; it’s actually a network of looong buses with their own, exclusive bus lanes and metro-like stations.

 We took the bus a few times in Curitiba (when it was raining too hard) and had a great experience; it was not overcrowded, and it was fast and frequent enough.
 When you hear tales of commuters sitting hours in traffic jams in Rio or São Paulo, you’ve got to love Curitiba!